 I originally developed the Restrictive Eating Cycle to describe the diet phase of the eat-repent-repeat cycle.
 Restrictive eating, as most people who have struggled with chronic yo-yo dieting and weight cycling know from personal experience, fuels the Overeating Cycle and becomes another emotional trigger for overeating.

-Nowadays though, I recognize that there is a long list of eating patterns that have the potential to become part of a Restrictive Eating Cycle.
-This is a common, complex, and controversial issue so this will be just the first of three posts on this topic.
+But nowadays, I recognize that there is a long list of eating patterns that have the potential to become part of a Restrictive Eating Cycle and interfere with your ability to change your eating.

 When “healthy eating” becomes just another diet

-Even when people make a voluntary change in their eating in the name of “health,” without mindfulness, the “plan” can mutate into rules.
-As a result, they may find themselves hyperfocused on food, with less energy left to focus on living the healthy life they set out to achieve!
+Even when you make a voluntary change in your eating in the name of “health,” without mindfulness, the “plan” can mutate into rules.
+As a result, you may find yourself hyperfocused on food, with less energy left to focus on living the healthy life you set out to achieve!

 One feature of orthorexia is an exaggerated faith that inclusion or elimination of particular foods can prevent or cure disease or affect one’s daily well-being.
 As a result, food becomes more powerful and the need to control it can take on a life of its own.

-The following questions will help you explore your motivation for making dietary changes.
+Answer these questions to explore and understand your motivation for making dietary changes.
 Your answers will help you focus on your motivation for changing your diet so your changes do not become part of a Restrictive Eating Cycle.

 1. What is your intention for changing your diet?